 (g) the calculation of a charge or fee is to be performed to the nearest cent;

-(h) any other calculation shall be performed to the accuracy, in terms of a number of decimal places, determined by Western Power in respect of all users;
+(h) any other calculation shall be performed to the accuracy, in terms of a number of decimal places, determined by a corporation in respect of all users;

 (i) if examples of a particular kind of conduct, thing or condition are introduced by the word “including”, then the examples are not to be taken as limiting the interpretation of that kind of conduct, thing or condition;

-(j) a connection is a user’s connection or a connection of a user if it is the subject of an access agreement between the user and Western Power; and
+(j) a connection is a user’s connection or a connection of a user if it is the subject of an access agreement between the user and a corporation; and

 (k) a reference to a half hour is a reference to a 30 minute period ending on the hour or on the half hour and, when identified by a time, means the 30 minute period ending at that time.

+[Regulation 4 amended in Gazette 31 Mar 2006 p.
+1338.]

 5. Electricity transmission network

-(1) For the purposes of the definition of “electricity transmission system” in section 89(1) of the Act, all parts of the system (in this regulation 5(1) called the “system”) operated by Western Power for transportation of electricity at nominal voltages of 66kV or higher and a nominal frequency of 50Hz are prescribed other than —
+(1) For the purposes of the definition of “electricity transmission system” in section 89(1) of the Act, all parts of the system operated by a corporation for transportation of electricity at nominal voltages of 66kV or higher and a nominal frequency of 50Hz are prescribed other than —

 (a) any part of the system that forms part of an exempt connection; and

-(b) any part of the system that is not owned or leased by Western Power.
+(b) any part of the system that is not owned or leased by the corporation.

-(2) In these regulations, “electricity transmission network” means the parts of the system prescribed in subregulation (1).
+[(2) repealed]

-(3) Subject to subregulation (4), Western Power must prepare and maintain an accurate description (including a geographical depiction) of the electricity transmission network.
+(3) Subject to subregulation (4), a corporation must prepare and maintain an accurate description (including a geographical depiction) of its electricity transmission network.

-(4) Western Power must prepare the initial description of the electricity transmission network under subregulation (3) as at 1 January 1997 no later than 31 March 1997.
+(4) A corporation must prepare the initial description of the electricity transmission network under subregulation (3) as at 1 April 2006 on or before 1 May 2006.

-(5) Western Power must supply a copy of the description of the electricity transmission network prepared and maintained under subregulation (3) to any person which requests a copy of it.
+(5) A corporation must supply a copy of the description of the electricity transmission network prepared and maintained under subregulation (3) to any person which requests a copy of it.

+[Regulation 5 amended in Gazette 31 Mar 2006 p.
+1329-30 and 1338.]

 6. Reports and forecasts and prescribed fees

-(1) Western Power must prepare the annual reports and forecasts required by clause 4(1) of Schedule 5 to the Act no later than 31 May each year.
+(1) A corporation must prepare the annual reports and forecasts required by clause 4(1) of Schedule 5 to the Act no later than 31 May each year.

-(2) Western Power must prepare the first annual report required by clause 4(1)(c) of Schedule 5 to the Act on or before 31 March 1997.
+(2) A corporation must prepare the first annual report required by clause 4(1)(c) of Schedule 5 to the Act on or before 1 May 2006.

-(3) The fee prescribed for the purposes of clause 4(2) of Schedule 5 to the Act is $10,000.

-(4) Western Power may reduce or waive, in whole or in part, the fee in the case of a particular person.
+[(3), (4) repealed]

 (5) For the purposes of clauses 4(1), 6(1)(d) and 6(3) of Schedule 5 to the Act and these regulations, the prescribed fee is $50.00.

+[Regulation 6 amended in Gazette 31 Mar 2006 p.
+1330.]

 Part 2 — Access

 7. Access procedure